Find Affordable College Courses

 2 Yearly Graduations

 Hunter College is the 8th most popular school in the nation for students seeking a master's degree in education/teaching of individuals with vision impairments.
+Each year, around 24,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $6,930 per year, while in-state graduate students, on average, pay $11,090 per year.
-During the 2020-2021 academic year, 2 people received their master's degree in education/teaching of individuals with vision impairments from Hunter.
-About 100% of this group were women, and 100% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 2 people received their master's degree in education/teaching of individuals with vision impairments from Hunter.
+Around 33% of these students were from an underrepresented racial-ethnic group, and 89% were women.

 #8